aaron-scheffler/Aaron-Scheffler.github.io/research.md

 I also work as a statistical consultant for [MiraDx](https://miradx.com/) where I study how germ-line genetic signatures can be used to predict treatment response and toxicity for patients undergoing cancer immunotherapy.

-A full list of my publications and work in progress is availabile [here](publications.md).
+Please click [here](publications.md) for a full list of my accepted publications and articles in prepration.

 [ [Back to homepage] ](./)